Jahia/saml-authentication-valve/docs/CONFIG.md

 You can always route the user to the SAML Authentication from an external link (a portal page, for example) using the site url followed by connect.saml?siteKey={sitekey} as explained in the Adding a login form section.
 :::

+### Understanding SAML Authentication errors

+Clients will only (and always) receive HTTP 400 errors with a simple message indicating that the authentication failed according to the current step (connect or callback).
+When such an error occurs, you have to check the log file to understand the reason for the failure.

+Common reasons for SAML authentication failures are:
+- Missing or wrong `siteKey` query param in the URL.
+- Missing or unreadable SAML configuration for the site.
+- Wrong keystore or certificate configuration.
+- Mismatched Relying Party Identifier.

 ### Related links

 More details on configuration options can be found in the pac4j library documentation: [http://www.pac4j.org/3.2.x/docs/clients/saml.html](http://www.pac4j.org/3.2.x/docs/clients/saml.html)